bcherra/CapitalOneExercise/README.md

 To run use the following command: (note this jar is built using jdk1.8) java -jar CapitalOneExercise-1.jar

-#how to rebuild:
+#How to rebuild:
 clone https://github.com/bcherra/CapitalOneExercise/new/InitialCheckin
-to build in other than jdk1.8 please cahnge pom.xml from
+Change pom.xml to correct jdk version.
   <plugin>
         <artifactId>maven-compiler-plugin</artifactId>
         <version>3.5.1</version>